 Pearsall in Frio County, Texas — The American South (West South Central)

 Location.
-28° 53.256′ N, 99° 5.585′ W. Marker is in Pearsall, Texas, in Frio County.
-Marker is at the intersection of South Pecan Street and East Medina Street, on the left when traveling south on South Pecan Street.
-Touch for map.
-Marker is in this post office area: Pearsall TX 78061, United States of America.
+28° 53.457′ N, 99° 5.721′ W. Marker is in Pearsall, Texas, in Frio County.
+Marker is at the intersection of South Oak Street (Business Interstate 35) and East San Marcos Street, on the left when traveling south on South Oak Street.
+The marker is located on the building by the sidewalk and doorway to the Touch for map.
+Marker is at or near this postal address: 204 South Oak Street, Pearsall TX 78061, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Frio County (approx. 0.2 miles away); Pearsall Presbyterian Church (approx. 0.2 miles away); Old Frio County Jail (approx. ¼ mile away); 155 mm Howitzer (approx. 0.3 miles away); a different marker also named Frio County (approx. 3 miles away); Moore Catholic Cemetery (approx. 12.8 miles away); Moore Cemetery (approx. 12.8 miles away); Tehuacana Cemetery (approx. 13.8 miles away).
 Touch for a list and map of all markers in Pearsall.

 Also see . . .
 Freemasonry.
 The Handbook of Texas (Submitted on December 17, 2020, by James Hulse of Medina, Texas.)